Geek Rant dot org

 So you know what they’ve done?
 Triggered a popup if you happen to click on part of an article window which normally wouldn’t be considered clickable, such as on a non-hyperlinked word.
 It’s a user action, so the popup gets around the blocker.
 It only seems to be triggered to happen occasionally though, so you don’t notice how the popup is triggered.
 Sneaky.

-2 Responses to “Sneaky popups at Fairfax”
+2 thoughts on “Sneaky popups at Fairfax

-1. Timothy McVeigh says:
+1. Timothy McVeigh

 Anyone else notice that if you leave THE AGE website alone, it will repeatedly reload itself?